KC-2001MS/KC-2001MS/README.md

 ## Skill
 - Swift ( 2020 ~ )
   This is the main technology I use.
 I also use the following APIs related to this technology
-・Foundation(URLSession, etc.)
+・Foundation(URLSession,KeyValueStore, etc.)
 ・SwiftUI
 ・Observation
-・KeyValueStore
 ・~~Core Data~~  -> SwiftData
 ・TipKit
 ・WidgetKit
 ・App Intents
 ・Core Motion
 ・MapKit
 ・OSLog
 ・Swift-Docc

 - Javascript for Safari Web Extension ( 2023 ~ )